blynkkk/blynkkk.github.io/new/en/event_code.md

 ### Events: Code

-Event code is used in firmware API to trigger and render events from device to applications.
+Event code is used in firmware API to trigger and render events from the device.

 #### How to trigger events:

-If you need to create a warning when sensor detects temperature over certain threshold.
+If you need to create a warning when the sensor detects temperature over a certain threshold.
 1. Create a new Warning event named ```High temperature``` with code ```high_temp```.
-2. Use the ```Blynk.logEvent(event_code)```  to trigger new event occurence.
+2. Use the ```Blynk.logEvent(event_code)```  to trigger new event occurrence.

 A simple example could look like